bernhardAxonIvy/doc/source/engine-guide/getting-started/_deploy-project.rst

     tail -f demos.zip.deploymentLog

-As soon as the deployment has finished successfully, the zip file is postfixed with :file:`.deployed`, e.g. :file:`demos.zip.deployed`.
+As soon as the deployment has finished successfully, the zip file is postfixed with :file:`.deployed`, e.g., :file:`demos.zip.deployed`.
-In case of an error, the postfix :file:`.notDeployed` is added, e.g. :file:`demos.zip.notDeployed`.
+In case of an error, the postfix :file:`.notDeployed` is added, e.g., :file:`demos.zip.notDeployed`.

 ..
 Note::